ACA Ship-IT Day 2021: from idea to innovation in one day!

 We want to have engaged, satisfied and happy customers.
 A customized portal is one thing that can help us to achieve this goal.
 Besides that main goal, working in this customer portal will increase efficiency, reduce unnecessary communication and improve and streamline service and support for our customers.

 The portal itself is built in Liferay and integrates with various back-end systems, such as:

 - Atlassian Jira Service Management (JSM) for incident information,

 - and SalesForce for sales information.

 “I’m really happy with what we were able to achieve.
 During the day, I could see firsthand how we’re able to build something innovative in such a short time.
-I’m really impressed by how skilled my other team members are!”— Dorien Jorissen, CDO at ACA Group
+I’m really impressed by how skilled my other team members are!”— Dorien Jorissen, Sustainability Expert at ACA Group

 2. Job matching mobile application

 The team members from the mobile team got together to develop a prototype of a mobile application that matches job seekers and employers.
 Job seekers can swipe left (to like) or right (to dislike) on different job applications.
 Sounds familiar?
 We call it “Tinder for job seekers”. 😀